-If you are producing content that is beneficial to your audience, it’s likely they will tune in.
+If you’re producing content that is beneficial to your audience, it’s likely they will tune in.
 This may be to learn about that awesome new product you’re launching, or you’re just flexing your brainpower on a certain topic.
 Either way, the people that sign-up to an online event are usually looking to learn something new.

-How to run one?
+How to run a webinar